CPAtoCybersecurity/csf_profile/README.md

 ## Scoring System

-The tool uses a scoring system from 0-10 to assess the current and desired state of each control:
+The tool uses a scoring system from 0-10 to assess the current and desired state of each control.
+It comes from the Mastering Cyber Resilience textbook by AKYLADE.

 - **0-1.9**: Insecurity - Organization rarely or never implements this control
 - **2.0-4.9**: Some Security - Organization sometimes implements this control, but unreliably